- My Quick Links

 The information technologies used in class must be accessible to students with disabilities whenever it is technically feasible to do so.
 The Disability Resources and Educational Services can assist departments in obtaining assistive technology which will allow students with disabilities to access computer technology, and in many cases, nothing more is needed.

 It is a good idea to invite students to privately self-disclose their need for disability-related adjustments and auxiliary aids.
 An accessibility statement should be made on the first day of class, and a similar written statement should be included in the course syllabus.
 Such a statement might simply say, "To insure that disability-related concerns are properly addressed from the beginning, students with disabilities who require assistance to participate in this class are asked to see me as soon as possible."
+For other examples of disability statements and content statements for your syllabus, please click here.

 Please note that students cannot be required to disclose that they have a disability, however, those with known disabilities who choose not to self-disclose accept responsibility for the consequences of that decision.
 The identity of students with disabilities which are not obvious should not be disclosed directly or indirectly in class, and the accommodation arrangements of individual students with disabilities should not be discussed in class.